-- That all foster carers are reviewed annually by the agency's designated reviewing officer. - All of the foster carer's annual reviews are presented to the fostering panel. - All foster carers attend the panel for their first annual review and third annual review and every three years thereafter.
+- All foster carers are reviewed annually by the agency's designated reviewing officer. - All the foster carer's annual reviews are presented to the fostering panel. - All foster carers attend the panel for their first and third annual reviews, then every three years after that or if their approval terms change.